Chapter 12Testing, evaluation, and trace discipline

 Layer 3: Quality of agent output

-The model-based evaluator in the first two approaches has an industry name: LLM-as-a-judge.
-It is the most common way to test LLM quality at scale, and it is inherently compromised, the judge has the same probabilistic failure modes as the agent it grades.
+The model-based evaluator in those fallbacks has an industry name: LLM-as-a-judge.
+It is the most common way to test LLM quality at scale, and it is inherently compromised — the judge has the same probabilistic failure modes as the agent it grades (Zheng et al., 2023; see Chapter 21).
 A judge can be sycophantic, can be prompt-injected by the content it evaluates, and drifts with its own model version.
-Use it where nothing cheaper exists, but treat its verdicts as the softest signal in the suite.
+Use it where nothing cheaper exists, treat its verdicts as the softest signal in the suite, and subject it to the calibration discipline developed later in this chapter (below).
 Deterministic structural compliance (Layers 1 and 2) is always more trustworthy than an LLM-as-a-judge score (Layer 3); when the two disagree, believe the deterministic check.

 Quality testing is the layer where the practice is weakest in industry.
 The book’s position is that the team should commit to a small, stable set of quality signals tied to business outcomes and resist the urge to overfit to model benchmarks.
 Benchmarks measure benchmarks; the system’s quality is its production outcome.